Open Wed-Mon, 10 AM - 5 PM (Last Entry at 4 PM)

 His Story:

-Ernest Freuhauf was born in 1929 in Kitzingen, Germany.
-His family owned a café located right below their second-floor apartment.
+Ernest Freuhauf was born in 1929 in Kitzingen, Germany, where his family lived in an apartment above the café they owned and operated.
 Even as a child, Ernest noticed the rising tide of anti-Semitism in Germany.
-People who were long-time customers of his family café no longer wanted to be seen inside the café.
+Long-time customers of his family café no longer wanted to be seen inside.
 One former customer even spat on Ernest’s grandfather one day as he was walking down the street.

 Ernest’s father would spend four weeks in Dachau.
 He did not reveal to his family what he went through in the camp, but he did immediately start making plans to leave Germany.
 He wrote a letter to Ernest’s mother’s aunt in Washington requesting help to get to America.
 In the letter, he made it very clear that the family would not survive if they stayed in Germany.

 Family members in America were able to gather enough money to pay the State Department to approve the family’s eligibility for a visa.
-In May of 1941, two weeks before Roosevelt closed the consulates in Germany, the family received their visas in the city of Stuttgart.
-Later that same year, the family would arrive in New Haven, Connecticut.
+In May of 1941, two weeks before Roosevelt closed the consulates in Germany, the Fruehauf family received their visas in the city of Stuttgart.
+They eventually settled in Green Bay, Wisconsin, and opened a bakery reminiscent of their café in Kitzingen.

 Learn More: